vsrinivas/fuchsia/bin/netconnector/README.md

 The command line options for `netconnector` are:

-    --config=<path>             use <path> rather than the default config file --listen                    run as listener
+    --show-devices              show a list of known devices --config=<path>             use <path> rather than the default config file --listen                    run as listener

+The `--show-devices` option is only relevant when `netconnector` is running as a utility. `--config` is only relevant to the listener.

 The `--listen` option makes `netconnector` run as listener.
 Typically, this argument is only used in the context of `bootstrap`'s `services.config` file.